Volkswagen reaffirms investment plans in Chattanooga

 About Volkswagen Chattanooga

 The Volkswagen Group of America Chattanooga Operations, LLC (Volkswagen Chattanooga) manufacturing facility began production in April 2011 and currently builds the Passat sedan, specifically designed for the North American market and winner of the 2012 Motor Trend Magazine Car of the Year award.
-Volkswagen Chattanooga is the first and still only car factory worldwide with a LEED Platinum certification.
+Volkswagen Chattanooga was the first car factory worldwide with a LEED Platinum certification.
 It is also certified to international standards for energy management (ISO 50001), environmental management (ISO 14001) and quality management (ISO 9001).

 This press release and images are available at media.vw.com.
 Follow us @VWNews